gominima/guide/docs/preparations/setting-up-a-formatter.md

 go fmt
 ```

-And just like that, now all the Go files in the directory will be formatted.
-You can also use the `go help fmt` command to learn more about the formatter configuration options.
+You can use the `go help fmt` command to learn more about the formatter configuration options.

 ::: tip

-If you want to format only a single file or a selection of files you can pass their names with the command.
+If you want to format only a single file or a selection of files you can pass the file names with the command.

 ```sh:no-line-numbers
 go fmt main.go submain.go